Welcome to our complete report on air pollution, today with a focus on fine PM 10 particles.

 What are coarse particles and where do they come from?

-You are now able to visualize what the particles in suspension PM10 represent, the question now is to know where they come from.
+You can now visualize what PM10 suspended particles represent, the question now is to know where they come from.

-As a reminder, PM (particulate matter) are classified only by their size.
+As a reminder, PM (particulate matter) is classified only by its size.
 Their origins can therefore be varied.

 These suspended particles are emitted both by human activities and by nature.